Almond Health Benefits Explained: Almond Joy!

-- Too much manganese – while your body does need manganese for your metabolism, nerve function, blood sugar, and calcium absorption, if you are already taking medication to increase manganese levels in your body, you don’t want to be eating too many almonds, as this could cause nerve damage.
+- Too much manganese – while your body does need manganese for your metabolism, nerve function, blood sugar, and calcium absorption, if you are already taking medication to increase manganese levels in your body, you don’t want to be eating too many, as this could cause nerve damage.
 It can also interfere with the function of medication, such as blood pressure medication.
 So it’s important to keep your almond consumption under control.

-- Too much fibre – we said before that almonds are excellent sources of fibre, but too much fibre can also cause gastrointestinal issues, such as bloating, cramping and constipation.
+- Too much fibre – we said before that they’re are excellent sources of fibre, but too much fibre can also cause gastrointestinal issues, such as bloating, cramping and constipation.

-- Vitamin E Overdose – again, this is ‘too much of a good thing’; while Vitamin E is an essential antioxidant, if you already have a high-Vitamin E diet, be careful not to overdo it with almonds.
+- Vitamin E Overdose – again, this is ‘too much of a good thing’; while Vitamin E is an essential antioxidant, if you already have a high-Vitamin E diet, be careful not to overdo it with them.
 Too much Vitamin E can cause uncomfortable symptoms, such as blurred vision, headaches and diarrhoea.

-- Possible allergic reaction – if you are allergic to almonds, you may experience the following symptoms: abdominal pain, diarrhoea, cramps, nasal congestion/ runny nose, difficulty swallowing, nausea and vomiting, and/or itchy mouth, throat, eyes, skin or any other area.
+- Possible allergic reaction – if you are allergic to them, you may experience the following symptoms: abdominal pain, diarrhoea, cramps, nasal congestion/ runny nose, difficulty swallowing, nausea and vomiting, and/or itchy mouth, throat, eyes, skin or any other area.

 Obviously, eating a lot of almonds that are salted is detrimental to your blood pressure and health.

-It’s important to note that most of these symptoms, can be caused consuming excessive amounts of almonds, or an almond allergy.
+It’s important to note that most of these symptoms, can be caused consuming excessive amounts, or an almond allergy.
 If you’re sticking to a healthy, recommended dose of almonds, and are not allergic to them, you shouldn’t experience these side effects and should only be benefitting from almonds.